brynpickering/ET-masterclass-2024/README.md

 3. [The Gurobi solver license](https://www.gurobi.com/features/academic-named-user-license/).
 This gives you access to a high-performance optimisation solver.
 > [!TIP]
-> You can ignore steps 2 and 3 of the instructions (downloading the installer) and go straight to requesting a license after registering.
+> You can ignore steps 2 and 3 of the instructions (downloading the installer) and go straight to requesting a "named user" license after registering.
 > See our [Gurobi license section](#set-the-gurobi-license) for details on installing the license.

 > [!NOTE]